My Story

 I was determined that my ailments not render me a quivering mass for the rest of my life.
 I have fought hard against these mental conditions with the help of psychiatrists and psychologists, and now have gained a measure of control over my symptoms.
 I have actively sought for ways to help me become functional, and I’m proud to say that I have had some great successes.

-Although I have not been able to go back to work yet, I can leave the house, I can communicate with others in small groups, I can ride in the car and can listen to music.
+Although I have not been able to work outside the house yet, I can go to a growing number of places, I can communicate with others in small groups and I can ride in the car for up to two hours.
 I still have a way to go, but I work on it every day to the utmost of my abilities.

 Besides having excellent professional help, over the years I have read extensively about my mental conditions, searched for many, many days on the internet for help, and have thought deeply and written at length about Anxiety Disorders and bipolar disorder.

 This blog is the result of my many years of study and work.
-I hope to give you the benefit of all my research, so that you can have a head start learning they why’s and wherefore’s of Anxiety disorder.
+I hope to give you the benefit of all my research, so that you can have a head start moving toward health.
+There are also guest posters, who give you a unique perspective on Anxiety in all its different forms.

 And it is a chronicle of my daily journey toward complete health, wellness, wholeness, and control of my mental conditions.